317brian/druid/examples/quickstart/jupyter-notebooks/README.md

 ## Tutorials

+The notebooks are located in the [apache/druid repo](https://github.com/apache/druid/tree/master/examples/quickstart/jupyter-notebooks/).
+You can either clone the repo or download the notebooks you want individually.

+The links that follow are the raw GitHub URLs, so you can use them to download the notebook directly, such as with `wget`, or manually through your web browser.
+Note that if you save the file from your web browser, make sure to remove the `.txt` extension.

-- [Introduction to the Druid API](./api-tutorial.ipynb) walks you through some of the basics related to the Druid API and several endpoints.
+- [Introduction to the Druid API](https://raw.githubusercontent.com/apache/druid/master/api-tutorial-jupyter-nb/examples/quickstart/jupyter-notebooks/api-tutorial.ipynb) walks you through some of the basics related to the Druid API and several endpoints.

 ## Contributing